camlinke/wordcount/part1_revision.md

 $ git push stage master
 ```

 Now if you navigate to your staging environment, you'll be able to use the new `/<name>` url and get "Hello <name>" based on what you put into the URL as the output.
-However if you try the same thing on the production site you will get an error. *So we can build things and test them out on staging and then when we're happy, push them live to production.*
+However, if you try the same thing on the production site you will get an error. *So we can build things and test them out on staging and then when we're happy, push them live to production.*

 Let's push our site to production now that we're happy with it: